Dima-369/github-repo-searcher/README.md

 # TODO

-- fix failed filtering with custom minus handling
-- escape should quit
+- escape should quit with exit code 0 always everywhere
-- add cooler UI to pick between open in browser or copy `git clone {ssh}`, interactive with instant action
+- fix the wrong used escape code in menu.rs, 33[ etc. are always displayed and not interpreted
 - test clipboard.rs

-- refactor code into more files like cli.rs, clipboard.rs

-always display this at bottom of terminal
+- always display this at bottom of terminal
 --------------------------------------------------
 [5/5] Press Ctrl+C to quit, Enter to select
+- do not display  10 candidates but as many as height allows

-# Later
+# LATER

 add gitlab as well